-A number of our customers have both R&D and QA Laboratories, and the bigger the company, the less likely colleagues are going to communicate.
+Our customers often have both R&D and QA labs and the bigger the company the less likely they communicate with each other.

 As most of our customers are large corporate manufacturers, these companies are often split into set divisions and silos leading to less communication between different departments.
-A further complication is that large companies may purchase by application and be convinced, or assume, that only one type of instrument in the Universe is suitable for that particular application.
+A further complication is that large companies may purchase by application and assume that only one type of instrument in the universe is suitable for that particular application.

 At the other extreme, users, as well as middle and higher managers may assume that all Spectrophotometers are the same when this is just not the case in reality.
 Certain instruments are better suited for certain applications and purchasers should be aware of this.

 What then is the truth in all these assumptions?